bgplab/bgplab/basic/2-multihomed/index.md

 !!!
 Warning
     If your device happens to be [fully compliant with RFC 8212](https://blog.ipspace.net/2023/06/default-ebgp-policy-rfc-8212.html) (example: Cisco IOS XR), you'll have to configure a *permit everything* incoming filter on all EBGP neighbors or your device won't accept anything they send you.

-You might also want to configure neighbor description and BGP session logging to get an information message when the BGP session is established.
+You can also configure neighbor description and BGP neighbor status logging to get an information message when the BGP session is established.

 ## Verification